-An institution shall apply delta credit spread risk CSR factors to non-securitisation instruments that are sensitive to credit spread which are the issuer credit spread rates of those instruments, inferred from the relevant debt instruments and credit default swaps, and mapped to each of the following maturities: 0.5 years, one year, three years, five years, ten10 years.
+1. An institution shall apply delta CSR factors to non-securitisation instruments that are sensitive to credit spread which are the issuer credit spread rates of those instruments, inferred from the relevant debt instruments and credit default swaps, and mapped to each of the following maturities: 0.5 years, one year, three years, five years, 10 years.